Who We Are

 Description

-The Governing Council is comprised of a President, President-Elect, Past President, Secretary and At-Large members.
+The Governing Council is comprised of a President, President-Elect, Past President, Secretary, Treasurer, and At-Large members.
 The President, Secretary, and a subset of At-Large Members are elected by the members.
 The remainder of At-Large members are appointed by the Governing Council to ensure maximal diversity of representation.
 All Governing Council Members serve 6-year terms.

 Committees